grimmash/grimmash.github.io/_posts/2022-03-14-tomb-of-the-nine.md

 Can the mummy get out?
 A mummy has a walking speed of 20 and no climb speed... and the pit is 20 feet deep.
 So if someone breaks the sarcophagus from above, or they get in a fight and get out, or anything leaves the mummy in the pit... it just stays there.
 Maybe give is a climb speed of 30 and call it a day.

 ## 17. Underground Waterfall
 What happens if the party or a single PC fall to floor 5?
 You need to know how to handle that sequence break, in case it comes up.
 See my comments on floor 5 and "Leeroy" in particular.
 If you are feeling nasty, I'd just tear up the character sheet, then bring the (N)PC back as a thrall of the aboleth later.
 If you want to be nice, I am still unsure how you get a PC back up without a whole lot of sequence breaking action.
-It might also split the party in a not fun way.
+It might also split the party in a not fun way.  *Edit: You can climb back up.*

 I'd recommend jumping down to areas 64 and 65 and reading those, and check out my comments for floor 5 about the aboleth down there.